-It’s a term that has quite recently become a firm feature in the South African retail calendar.
-But it’s history goes a lot further back.
+It’s a term that has quite recently become a firm feature in the South African retail calendar however it’s history goes further back.
 It has started to turn into a global phenomenon, and Black Friday has not left the South African economy out!

 History of Black Friday

 The informal term of Black Friday originates from the USA where it is the Friday directly after the Thanksgiving holiday.
 This falls on the 4th Thursday of November and is followed swiftly by the retail event of Black Friday.
 Traditionally that day marks the start of the Christmas shopping season in the USA, but the term ‘Black Friday’ was not used until more recent times.
 The earliest evidence of the name started in Philadelphia where traffic police used the term to describe the heavy vehicle and pedestrian traffic on this very busy retail day after the national holiday.
 More recently the name has been attributed to the turning point where retailers start cashing in on the shopping season and moving their profit margins “into the black”.
 Scenes of mass stampedes and crazed shoppers flooding stores have made the international news but it was not until more recent times become a global market phenomenon.